miho/VUpdater/README.md

 #### File formats: ####

 The idea is to move from xtream based system to [protobuf](https://github.com/google/protobuf) which allows to specify an efficient binary format (and optionally a slightly more verbose json based format) with only one specification file.
 Protobuf can then generate a serializable data model for many popular languages (Java, C++, Python, Go, ...).
-This would allow us to reuse the file format for projects in otherlanguages.
+This would allow us to reuse the file format for projects in other languages.

 #### Existing Solutions: ###